Contact Yuri Cunza:

 Since 2009, Yuri serves as President & CEO of the Nashville Area Hispanic Chamber of Commerce (NAHCC), Middle Tennesse's, most recognized Hispanic business association.
 Founded in January 27th 2000, the NAHCC represents businesses, entrepreneurs, professionals and organizations with interest in Nashville's booming Hispanic market.
 Under his leadership the organization started exploring forming chapters in Murfreesboro, Franklin and Clarksville.

 In 2012, Yuri Cunza graduated from Harvard University's Kennedy School of Government Executive Education Program on Creating Collaborative Solutions, focusing on Innovations in Governance, Principled Negotiation, Adaptive Leadership, Executive Core Qualification, and Public Sector Innovation.
+He continued his education in Non-Profit Management at the Mendoza School of Business at University of Notre Dame.
+Cunza holds a B.F.A in Film Directing from Watkins College of Art at Belmont University and is currently working towards a Master in Business Administration (MBA).

 In 2013, The Tennessee Titans selected Yuri Cunza as the recipient of the annual NFL Hispanic Heritage Leadership Award.
 The Titans honored Cunza on September 22 at their Hispanic Heritage game when they hosted the San Diego Chargers at LP Field.
 This date is especially significant for Cunza as it falls on the seventh anniversary of the day he officially became a U.S. citizen in a ceremony at The Hermitage, home of former President Andrew Jackson, in Nashville.